 SATURDAY, April 29th!

-LOCATION – The Shops at West End (Exact location TBD)
+LOCATION – West End Community Room

 1633 West End Blvd., St. Louis Park, MN 55416